 Brown chapatis, which are made with whole wheat flour, have several potential health benefits compared to white chapatis, which are made with refined white flour.
 Here are a few ways that brown chapatis may be healthier than white chapatis:

 - Whole grains: Brown chapatis are made with whole wheat flour, which means that they retain the bran and the germ of the grain.
-These parts of the grain are rich in nutrients, such as fiber, vitamins, and minerals.
+These parts of the grain are rich in nutrients, such as fibre, vitamins, and minerals.
 In contrast, white chapatis are made with refined white flour, which has had the bran and the germ removed.
 This means that white chapatis are lower in nutrients than brown chapatis.

 - Blood sugar: Brown chapatis may have a lower glycemic index than white chapatis, which means that they may cause a slower rise in blood sugar levels.
 This can be beneficial for people with diabetes or those who are trying to manage their blood sugar levels.